EFCC Arraigns 16 Chinese Nationals for Alleged Cyber-Terrorism, Internet Fraud

 These documents, including fraudulent chat formats, were used to deceive online victims by representing himself as a female model.

-This act, according to the EFCC, violated Sections 6, 8(b), and Section 1(3) of the Advance Fee Fraud and Other Fraud Related Offenses Act, No. 14 of 2006.
+This act, according to the EFCC, violated Sections 6, 8(b), and Section 1(3) of the Advance Fee Fraud and Other Fraud Related Offences Act, No. 14 of 2006.

 All the defendants pleaded “not guilty” to the charges.

-Prosecution counsel Nnaemeka Omewa then requested a trial date and for the defendants to be remanded in a Nigerian correctional facility.
+The prosecution counsel, Nnaemeka Omewa, then requested a trial date and for the defendants to be remanded in a Nigerian correctional facility.

-In response, Justice Osiagor ordered that the defendants be remanded in the Nigerian Correctional Service Center and adjourned the trial to June 23, 2025.
+In response, Justice Osiagor ordered that the defendants be remanded in the Nigerian Correctional Service Centre, and adjourned the trial to June 23, 2025.